 We are always being told to drink more water, but is it as important as we think?

-Well, National Nutrition and Hydration Week gives us a great opportunity to bring our attention back to the basics around water and how increasing our intake can have hugely positive benefits to both our physical and mental health and wellbeing.
+As we head into the summer months, with warmer weather on the rise, it gives us a great opportunity to bring our attention back to the basics around water and how increasing our intake can have hugely positive benefits to both our physical and mental health and wellbeing.

 Our Wellbeing Manager and Mental Health First Aid Trainer at Paycare, Kerry, expressed the impact of keeping hydrated and drinking plenty of water has on our mental health, saying: